Rob Nilsson: Early life

 Born Robin Nelson in Northern Wisconsin in 1939, Nilsson is the grandson of Frithjof Holmboe, an early American documentary filmmaker.
 His family moved to California in 1954, where Nilsson was president of the 1957 graduating class at Tamalpais High School, Mill Valley.
 He also ran track and cross country, and was first chair trumpet in the school band.
 He attended college from 1957–1962 at Harvard, where he began to write poetry, and subsequently won a prize from the American Academy of Poets for his poem “From a Refugee of Tristan Da Cunha.”
 During a year spent away from school, where he worked on Swedish freighters and hitchhiked through Europe, Nilsson began painting.

 After a brief stint working for the American civil rights movement in Mississippi, he traveled to Nigeria to work as an English teacher, where he began to make films.
-In 1965 he made The Lesson, an hourlong dramatic 8 mm spoof of Neocolonialism that has since been lost.
+In 1965, he made The Lesson, an hourlong dramatic 8 mm spoof of Neocolonialism that has since been lost.
 He then spent a year writing and painting on an island off the coast of Cameroon, then called Fernando Pó, now called Malabo.
 He had a show of his paintings at the Ayuntamiento in Santa Isabel, the capital of the former Spanish Equatorial Guinea.

 Early works

 Living in Boston in 1968, he made The Country Mouse, a 16 mm hourlong dramatic film which imagined Boston city layabouts and misfits as mice.
 In 1969 he returned to San Francisco and changed his name to Nilsson to avoid being confused with filmmaker Robert Nelson.
 He helped found the San Francisco film collective Cine Manifest, active throughout the 1970s, where his first dramatic feature film, Northern Lights (1979), detailed the struggles of North Dakota farmers in 1915 who fought the domination of the Eastern banks, railroads and the grain business.
+After self-distributing Northern Lights, he co-founded the distribution company First Run Features.

 That was followed by Nilsson's landmark independent film, Signal 7 (1984), dedicated to John Cassavetes.
 It was the first small-format video feature film to be transferred to 35 mm for theatrical release, and was produced by Don Taylor and Ben Myron and presented by Francis Ford Coppola.
 The film was shot over the course of four nights and premiered at the Telluride Film Festival.

 Nilsson's On The Edge (1985) featured Bruce Dern and Pam Grier.
-Roger Ebert wrote of the film, "It would all be very predictable, I thought, but I was wrong.
+Roger Ebert wrote of the film: "It would all be very predictable, I thought, but I was wrong.
 On the Edge may have a familiar formula, but it is an angry, original, unpredictable movie.
 And it's not about winning.
 It's about the reasons that athletes carry in their hearts after all strength and reason have fled.”